panther-labs/pypanther-starter-kit/README.md

     brew install git
     ```
 - **Make**: Install [Make](https://formulae.brew.sh/formula/make) if you don't have it.
 This project uses a [Makefile](./Makefile) for workflows.
-- **Python**: We recommend using [Pyenv](https://github.com/pyenv/pyenv) for managing Python versions.
-Uninstall other Python versions to avoid conflicts.
-Verify Python installation with:
+- **Python**: We recommend using [Pyenv](https://github.com/pyenv/pyenv) for managing Python versions and uninstalling other Python versions to avoid conflicts.
+You can verify your current active Python configuration with:
     ```bash
     which python
     ```